t-benze/inkstain/project-docs/prd/main.md

 # InkStain

+InkStain is a document management tool that allows user to serve local file to the browser for viewing and edting.
+It also provides some built-in functions to create meta data for the documents, such as tagging and annotations.

+## Principles

+1. It serves document from your local file system and allows you the view the document using a browser.
+2. For each type of document, it associates a special view that provides additional functionalities to augment the viewing experience.
+For example a.
+PDF: create highlights and annotation b.
+Image: draw markup c.
+Markdown: view and edit mode
+3. A generic solution to add tag, custom data and notes to your document, which can help you organize your documents and generate insights.

 ## User Stories

 - As a user, I want to serve documents from my local file system so that I can easily access and manage my files using a web browser.